 She has had extensive experience in extradition and international mutual legal assistance, representing both governments and individuals.
 She also works with lawyers outside the UK on national and international criminal cases assisting with strategy and legal challenges.
 She represented Augusto Pinochet in the House of Lords.
 She advised the former Prime Minister of Thailand after he was ousted in a military coup.
 She has successfully represented a string of prominent Russian citizens who have been the focus of requests from the Russian Federation.
 She led the prosecution team in the Swedish request for the extradition of the founder of Wikileaks and acts for Shrien Dewani in relation to allegation made against him in South Africa.
 She is a co-author of The Law of Extradition and Mutual Assistance (3rd Ed published by OUP, 2012).
 She regularly advises governments on crimes of universal jurisdiction.

 Clare has also developed a substantial and varied appellate practice.
 She represented the Bar when the issue of barrister's immunity arose in the House of Lords; she appeared for Sally Clark when Clark was finally cleared of murdering her two sons by the Court of Appeal in 2003 and appeared for Sion Jenkins when his conviction was quashed in 2004.
 She was brought in to lead the argument for the defence when the Court of Appeal confirmed the dismissal of the pharmaceuticals case brought by the SFO in 2008.
 In 2011 following a successful judicial review of the CCRC, she acted for Kenneth Noye in the Court of Appeal.
 Her three appearances in the Supreme Court in 2012 all met with success.
 She has appeared in courts of appeal in Brunei, Bermuda and Hong Kong.
-In the Hong Kong Court of Final Appeal she acted for Mo Yuk Ping, in the leading case on conspiracy to defraud, and in HKSAR v Andrew Lam she secured the acquittal of a solicitor charged with perverting the course of justice.
-Throughout her time in practice Clare has been closely connected with the development of human right arguments in Strasbourg, from Soering though to Armani da Silva in 2011.
+In the Hong Kong Court of Final Appeal she acted for Mo Yuk Ping, in the leading case on conspiracy to defraud, in HKSAR v Andrew Lam securing the acquittal of a solicitor charged with perverting the course of justice, and in 2013 for the barrister, Philip Wong Chi Wai, who was unanimously cleared by the CFA.
+Throughout her time in practice Clare has been closely connected with the development of human right arguments in Strasbourg, from Soering though to Yukos related cases.

 Clare accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.